- Services & Resources

 - UN Security Council Resolution 1540 (2004)

-- IAEA Amendment to the Convention on the Physical Protection: The UAE Cabinet has approved the text.
+- IAEA Amendment to the Convention on the Physical Protection of Nuclear Material and Nuclear Facilities

 Safety instruments concluded by the UAE: